 4. Add Details

 After proper considerations, it's now time to add the details.
 Include the words you want to say to the person or individuals that will receive the card.
 Make sure to be considerate and sensitive.
 Put a poem if you can or some simple words that could make someone's day better.
 Be creative.

 5. Save And Print

 After finishing everything, it's now time to save it.
 Be sure always to have a backup file.
 It's necessary for some revisions, and having a reserve copy will make the person who will revise the file carefree and creative.
 Print your card after saving.
 Give them for the teacher's day, anniversary, or whatever occasion.
-Make everyone smile with your card.
+Make everyone smile with your simple card.